trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ## What is a Blockchain?

 A blockchain, at its heart, is a distributed database.
 This database is called a ledger.
 Much like a bank, the ledger keeps track of currency (in this case, cryptocurrency) ownership.
 Unlike a centralized bank, everyone has a copy of the ledger and can verify each other's accounts.
 This is the *distributed* (or decentalized) part of the blockchain.
-Each device with a copy of the ledger that is connected to the network is referred to as a **node**.
+Each connected device with a copy of the ledger is called a **node**.

-Every interaction in a blockchain network is called a **transaction**.
-Sometimes these are monetary transactions, such as sending someone Ether; other times they are transmissions of data such as a car's VIN number.
+Interactions between accounts in a blockchain network are called **transactions**.
+They can be monetary transactions, such as sending someone **Ether**, Ethereum's cryptocurrency.
+Other times they are transmissions of data, like a comment or username.
 Every account on the blockchain has a unique signature, which lets us know which account initiated the transaction.

 ### Hashing & Mining: How the Blockchain Stays Secure

 Each node in the network can optionally take part in a process called **mining**.
-Every so often, nodes which have opted to be miners compete to solve difficult math problems.
-The winner of this competition creates the next block and receives some Ether as a reward.
+Every so often, nodes which have opted to be miners compete to solve math problems which secure the contents of the block.
+The winner of this competition creates the next block and receives some cyptocurrency as a reward.
 This incentivizes nodes to secure the network and prevents too much power from being in the hands of any single miner.
-A block contains a bundle of any pending transactions since the creation of the previous block.
+A **block** contains a bundle of any pending transactions since the creation of the previous block.

-Once a new block is mined, the other nodes are notified and begin verifying and adding this new block to their local copies of the chain.
-This verification is possible because of something called **cryptographic hashing** (or simply, hashing).
-A hash function is a special, one-way program which takes in data and gives back a fixed-length string representing that data.
-The same data will always produce the same hash, therefore unverified data can be hashed with the same hashing function and compared to the original.
-If they are identical, the data is verified.
+Once a new block is mined, the other miners are notified and begin verifying and adding this new block to their copies of the chain.
+That math we referred to earlier is called **cryptographic hashing** (or simply, hashing).
+A hash function is a special, one-way process which takes in data and gives back a fixed-length string representing that data.
+While the original data can't be reproduced from its hash, the same data will always produce the same hash.
+Therefore, unverified data can be hashed with the same function and compared to the original.
+If they are identical, the data is validated.

-Once more than half of the Ethereum network has verified the new block, the network has reached **consensus** on the new block and it is part of the chain's permanent history.
-It's worth notig a hash cannot be used to access the original data, so it is secure.
+Once more than half of the miners have validated the new block, the network has reached **consensus** on the new block and it is part of the chain's permanent history.
+Now this data can simply be downloaded (synchronized) by non-mining nodes with its validity assured.

 Here's the whole process visually: